Homestead Steel Works: History

-A few remnants of the steel works were not destroyed, including twelve smokestacks in the middle of the Waterfront development.
+Today only a few remnants of the steel works remain, including twelve smokestacks in the middle of the Waterfront development.
 As of its opening in 1999, the land is partially occupied by The Waterfront, an outdoor shopping center.

 The gantry crane in the picture is actually part of a water pollution control project.
-Scale and waste from the Slab and Plate Mill was being dumped into the Monongahela River, and the company built a catch basin and the crane was used to remove the accumulated scale and other debris.
+Scale and waste from the Slab and Plate Mill was dumped into the Monongahela River, and the company built a catch basin where the crane was used to remove accumulated scale and other debris.

-The smokestacks actually belonged to the 45" mill soaking pits.
-There is a Dinky Locomotive that is located in a traffic circle (there is a YouTube video on it) that was used to shuttle slabs between the 45" mill and the 160" mill.
+The smokestacks belonged to the 45" mill soaking pits.
+A Dinky Locomotive now sits in a traffic circle (shown on YouTube) that was used to shuttle slabs between the 45" mill and the 160" mill.